Tips for a well-organised association

 The articles of association do not regulate everything.
 As an association, you write down other rules in internal regulations.
 The vereniging can easily change these itself.
 These regulations cover things such as:

-There is work involved in running an association and it is sensible to encourage members to share that work.
 In addition to the chairperson, secretary, and treasurer, a vereniging can appoint other board members, who, for instance, lead a committee .
 By setting up committees and giving members tasks, you as a board actively involve more members in your activities.
-Different committees can focus on, for example, member recruitment, improvement of a shopping centre/business park, events, infrastructure, PR, and newsletter.
-At least once a year, at a general membership meeting, members can vote on results, new proposals, and the (re-)appointment or dismissal of board members.
+Committees focus on membership recruitment, events, infrastructure or communications, for example.
+It may be wise to take out insurance for damages suffered or caused by volunteers.

 4. Follow a planning cycle